DibyaProkash/Arduino-sensor-based-ruler/README.md

   - Open your Arduino IDE
   - Copy and paste the code from [rangeFinder.ino](https://github.com/DibyaProkash/Arduino-sensor-based-ruler/blob/main/rangeFinder.ino) in your Arduino IDE.
   - Click the verify and then upload
   - Make sure you have selected the right board and port in your Arduino IDE.
-You can check it by following the picture below:
+You can check it by following the picture below: <br>
   ![select_board_and_port](https://user-images.githubusercontent.com/33431336/150657889-c7261708-d3e8-4da1-b9db-565fd23596eb.png)
   - Next, open your Processing IDE
   - copy and paste code from [rangeFinder.pde](https://github.com/DibyaProkash/Arduino-sensor-based-ruler/blob/main/rangeFinder.pde)